luiggidev/mindfulness-bell/README.md

 Recurrent bell strikes to remain mindful/concentrated on the task at hand.

 ## Todo
-- Consider redux so we dont have to pass that many props alongs components
+- Add Recoil to manage states
 - Add other bells, working with advanced options.
 - Disable tick function if bell is not activated?
 In theory the tick is used for intervals and if bell is disabled it should not run.
-- handleStartClick is being called twice on activating bell button
 - Dont let user set 0 as value
-- Clean timer file
-- Add Recoil to manage states
-- add the rest of the adv functions
 - Add Typescript support and refactor to be used with ReactJS.

 ### Maybe